 International versions of marriage, birth and death certificates can be issued in some of the EU countries that have signed the Convention on the issuance of multilingual extracts from civil registers of 8 September 1976.
 These international documents are recognised in the Member States of the Convention without any further formalities (legalisation or apostille endorsements).

-Certificates from other countries have to be duly authenticated in that country and then translated into German by a sworn translator.
-The authentication can be carried out either by the competent agency in the individual’s home country (apostille certificate), or by the competent German mission abroad (legalisation).
+Documents from other countries must be correctly certified in the home country and then translated into German by a sworn translator.
+The authentication can be done either by the competent authority in your home country (apostille) or by the responsible German diplomatic mission abroad (legalisation).